 - Make sure your spouse has power of attorney, or that you have filed IRS Form 2848 Power of Attorney and Declaration of Representation, if you want your spouse to file a joint return while you are overseas, in a combat zone or contingency operation or otherwise incapacitated.
 There are specific rules for spouses for joint or separate returns, so gather more information from your tax advisor or a MilTax consultant.

-- If the Internal Revenue Service sends you a notice of examination before learning that you're entitled to a deadline extension, contact your legal assistance office.
+- If the IRS sends you a notice of examination before learning that you’re entitled to a deadline extension, contact your legal assistance office.

 Filing an extension of your federal tax return is simple if you have the right information.
 Speak to a MilTax consultant or another tax advisor to ensure you are selecting the proper extension before the original deadline and that you pay any taxes owed by the original deadline, if necessary.
-If you live in the United States, Canada, Puerto Rico, U.S. Virgin Islands, Guam or Saipan, call 800-342-9647 to speak to a trained tax consultant.
+If you live in the United States, Canada, Puerto Rico, U.S. Virgin Islands, Guam or Saipan, call 800-342-9647 or live chat to speak to a trained tax consultant.
 OCONUS/International?
 Click here for calling options.

 To receive tax services in Spanish, call 800-342-9647, and a third-party translator will facilitate the call.
 If you’re hearing impaired and require a telecommunications device, or TTY/TDD, dial 711 and give the toll-free number 800-342-9647.